orchidsoftware/orchid.software/docs/en/docs/quickstart.md

     }

     /**
-     * The description is displayed on the user's screen under the heading */ public function description(): ?string
+     * Displays a description on the user's screen
+     * directly under the heading.
+     */
+    public function description(): ?string
     {